 Using the smaller putty knife, spread concrete on the edges of the countertop.

-Handy Tip: I found it best to strive for thick coverage on all corners (like the corner between the countertop’s top surface and the sides) and the edges, because this can be sanded smooth.
-It’s easier to sand smooth when you have a little extra concrete to begin with.
+Tip: I found it best to strive for thick coverage on all corners and the edges, because this can be sanded smooth.
+It’s easier to sand smooth when you have extra concrete.

-Handy Tip: After the corner has “set” for a few minutes (5-10 minutes), I found it useful to go along with my fingers and mold the concrete smoother.
-The concrete will be a bit drier by this time, but it will still be malleable, which is prime condition for pinching it and getting a corner you really like.
-Of course, you’ll be able to sand later on, so don’t worry about making it perfect.
+Tip: After the corner has “set” for a few minutes, I found it useful to go along with my fingers and mold the concrete smoother.
+The concrete will be drier, but malleable.
+It’s the prime condition for pinching it and getting a corner you like.

 AVOID adding water in spots.
 One strategy I attempted but now recommend that you AVOID is adding water to my fingertips and spreading the corners smooth, if I miss the window of malleable opportunity.
 This is also evidence of powder-to-water ratio discrepancies and discoloration, even after it dries.